 - Kiwi Magic

-New Zealand is a stunning, clean, green, natural playground.
+New Zealand is a stunning natural playground.

 Or, perhaps you watched Frodo and friends go from the adorable rolling green hills of the Shire to larger-than-life landscapes of majestic mountains and wondered if the vistas were too beautiful to be real.

-The good news is that Middle Earth (aka New Zealand) is just as stunning as it looked in the films.
+The good news is that Middle Earth (aka New Zealand) is just as stunning as it looks in the films.
 There are beautiful places all over this world, but the landscapes in New Zealand are a cut above.
 Few places in the world can compare with what you will see here.

-It’s hard to believe that towering snow capped mountains with ancient glaciers can exist on one end of New Zealand, while volcanic sand beaches and tropical rainforests exist on the other.
+It’s hard to believe that towering snow capped mountains with ancient glaciers can exist on one part of New Zealand, while volcanic sand beaches and tropical rainforests exist on the other.

-The landscapes in New Zealand may be unlike anything you have seen before.
+The landscapes in New Zealand are unlike anything you have seen before.
 For example, when you see the bubbling geothermal pools in Rotorua you will be amazed at how this super-hot spring water can come up out of the depths of the earth, creating steaming, sulphurous craters.

 All of this spectacular nature is very well maintained.
 One third of the landmass of New Zealand is protected conservation area, which means that the national parks are pristine and unspoiled.
-Plus, with a small population of only 4.7 million people, the cities and infrastructure in New Zealand don’t encroach on the environment and there are a lot of wide open, wild spaces to explore.
+Plus, with a small population of only 5 million people, the cities and infrastructure in New Zealand don’t encroach on the environment and there are a lot of wide open, wild spaces to explore.

 Another one of the amazing aspects of traveling New Zealand is how wonderful the people are.
 Many travellers say this is what makes New Zealand special.